Skip to content

 ATG's challenge was familiar to many growing service businesses: their manual processes were creating gaps in client service that no amount of hard work could completely close.

-"At times, client follow-ups would slip and quotes would be delayed because everyone was so busy," recalls Lauren Lillard, Business Operations Manager at ATG.
+"At times, client follow-ups would slip and quotes would be delayed because everyone was so busy,

 The challenge was compounded by ATG's distributed team structure, with some members working remotely while others collaborated in the office.
 Their Google Sheets system was intricate, tracking sales deals, managed accounts, accounts receivable, and even commission calculations, but sophistication on a spreadsheet doesn't translate to efficiency in the field.